Apply

 1. Why are you pursuing further studies?
 How did you reach the decision to go into your particular field?
 What are your long-term academic and professional goals?
 Be as specific as possible.

-2. If you are preparing to enter a second undergraduate or a graduate or professional program (such as medical, dental, or law school), what courses do you intend to take?
+2. For how many academic quarters do you plan to enroll?
+What courses do you intend to take?
 If you are ready to begin work in your major immediately, you do not need to list all of the courses comprising the major.

 Application fee

-It cannot be transferred to another quarter, to another campus of the UW, or to another student.
+The application fee cannot be transferred to another quarter, to another campus of the UW, or to another student.

 U.S. students